Table of Contents

 The Build section of the search settings is where you add fields to your view.

 This is where you can find a list of available fields that can be added to the list of possible search inputs.
-This will appear above the table or list view that will display your search results.
+This will appear above the grid or list view that will display your search results.

 Add and Arrange Fields